egvijayanand/dotnet-maui-toolkit/README.md

+Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with these toolkit and much more.

+### VijayAnand.Toolkit.Markup

+`VijayAnand.Toolkit.Markup` is a `shared class library NuGet package` with a set of fluent helper methods and classes for Xamarin.Forms / .NET MAUI to facilitate rapid UI development and better reuse in C#.

+This extends the features of the official C# Markup NuGet package from Microsoft.

+`netstandard2.0` library targets Xamarin.Forms 5 and is dependent on the [Xamarin.CommunityToolkit.Markup](https://www.nuget.org/packages/Xamarin.CommunityToolkit.Markup/) package.

+Whereas `net6.0` library targets .NET MAUI and is dependent on the [CommunityToolkit.Maui.Markup](https://www.nuget.org/packages/CommunityToolkit.Maui.Markup/) package. *Note this is NOT MauiCompat package.*

 ### VijayAnand.MauiToolkit.Core

 This is a toolkit with a set of abstractions to simplify working with .NET MAUI and Blazor.

-Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with these toolkit and much more.

 It's built on top of .NET 6 and published as a NuGet package - [![VijayAnand.MauiToolkit.Core - NuGet Package](https://badgen.net/nuget/v/VijayAnand.MauiToolkit.Core/)](https://www.nuget.org/packages/VijayAnand.MauiToolkit.Core/)